PHARM 3101 - Biological and Psychosocial Factors in Addictions

-Online tests (30%) - students will sit three online MCQ content tests of 10% each to test their understanding of the content.
+Online tests (40%) - students will sit three online MCQ content tests to test their understanding of the content.

-Presentation (10%) - groups of students will be asked to research one aspect of biology of addictions and present to the group how this impacts the chance that someone will develop or maintain addictive behaviour.
+Presentation- (15%) - groups of students will be asked to research one aspect of biology of addictions and present online on how this impacts the chance that someone will develop or maintain addictive behaviour.

 SubmissionThe majority of tasks will be submission through MyUni.

 Late submissions of any student work are not acceptable.
 Coursework received after the deadline will be penalised as follows:10% of total available points will be penalised per day (24 hour period or fraction thereof).
 An automatic zero mark will be applied after 7 days.